Meld je aan voor onze nieuwsbrief en ontvang een code voor 5% korting in onze webshop!

 You do want a decent and clean standard level of living while walking, so you won’t hesitate to take a few extra accessories to make your walking adventure more comfortable.

 All these needs dictate the gear you will need to carry with you.
-Check out your ‘Backpacker packing List Standard’ below.
+Check out your Ultimate Camino Packing List below: Standard

 Every kilo weighs double or triple once you are walking.
 When you go ‘standard’ you won’t be carrying a lot of luxury with you.
 A bit more than the basic die-hard pilgrim, but hey, you want to be able to shave, you want to enjoy the food, and you don’t want to be doing the laundry every day, so an extra set of clothes is your standard.
 On the other hand, you’ll be taking stuff with you that need to be very low in weight because you do insist on carrying your own backpack.